 Kidney stones are common and extremely painful, yet a highly treatable condition.
 In Southern California we see a higher occurrence rate because of our warm, dry climate.
 More than 10% of men and approximately 8% of women suffer from kidney stones in their lifetime.
 The UCI Kidney Stone Center is here to change that.
 Our focus is on treating and preventing stone recurrence, so patients remain stone free.

 Some stones pass by themselves, but the ones that don’t require treatment to relieve pain and allow the passage of urine.

 Typically, stones that don’t pass on their own may require one of several procedures to break them up and remove them.
-UCI Health is home to the world’s most advanced, noninvasive shockwave lithotripter, the Gemini®, which can break up kidney stones using the lowest radiation exposure.
+UCI Health is home to advanced, non-invasive technology to break up kidney stones.
 This state-of-the-art technology is housed in a dedicated surgical suite with a dedicated staff to provide outstanding kidney stone care.

 Additionally, we offer minimally invasive endoscopic and robotic procedures to remove larger or harder stones.
 At our center, we have not needed to resort to standard open surgery to remove a kidney stone in over 20 years.
 In addition, we provide our patients with a meticulous metabolic evaluation to help guide medical therapy in order to prevent kidney stone recurrence.

-- Groundbreaking, shockwave lithotripsy technology with the most powerful, up-to-date Dornier unit in the country that combines both radiation and ultrasound imaging for accurate stone targeting.
+- Groundbreaking, shockwave lithotripsy technology that provides accurate stone targeting.

 - Ureteroscopy (no incision) with rigid and flexible endoscopes utilizing the latest in laser technology.